robertmoriarty12/AgentHunt/README.md

 2. Import the skill into your Security Copilot plugin setup.

-3. Use the skill in natural language within Security Copilot:
+3. Use the skill in natural language within Security Copilot, such as:
    > "Show me the top 10 malicious URL domains from the last 30 days."

 ## 🧠 Example Skill